VanAnderson/wpe-personal-readme/readme.md

 ## My Goals

-My goal at WP Engine include:
+My goals at WP Engine include:

 - Learning new technical skills and strengthening my ability as a software developer
 - Understanding existing patterns in our codebases and how they can be improved